 BC Hydro calculates the average utilization rate of Network Economy Transmission reservations by the Network Customer and the Non-Firm Point-to-Point (PTP) Transmission reservations by non-Network Customers.
 The Network Customer passes the Utilization Test if the average utilization rate of the Non-Firm PTP transmission reservations of non-Network Customers is greater than or equal to 95%.
-Data indicates that the Network Customer has not failed the Utilization Test (refer to Appendix 6).
+Data indicates that the Network Customer failed the Utilization Test three times: June 24 - July 21, 2012; August 26 - September 22, 2012; and November 24, 2013 - December 21, 2013 (refer to Appendix 8).
 Please refer to the Network Economy Business Practice for details regarding the process and calculations used in determining the Utilization Test.